pendulum-project/ntpd-rs/docs/man/ntp-ctl.8.md

 `status`
 :   Returns status information about the current state of the ntp-daemon that
     the client connects to.

+`force-sync`
+:   Interactively run a single synchronization of your clock.
+This command can
+    be used to do a one-off synchronization to the time sources configured in your configuration file.
+This command should never be used without any validation by a human operator.

 # SEE ALSO